MartinBINARD/myportfolio/README.md

 # My portfolio

-**Main branch - Commit #19**
+**Main branch - Commit #20**

 ## Website link

-* :construction: Not, yet !
+- :construction: Not, yet !
 Work in progress...

 ## Description

-* This is a portfolio made with vanilla JS that uses the KISS principle :raised_hands:.
+- This is a portfolio made with vanilla JS that uses the KISS principle :raised_hands:.
-* No subdomain for french content and english content is already set in HTML for SEO.
+- No subdomain for french content and english content is already set in HTML for SEO.
 This why english content is not loaded by default.
-* It will be soon hosted.
+- It will be soon hosted.

 ## Change done

-* Modify content and remove console.log.
+- Add webpack, babel & french resume.

 ## License